Seattle's cable franchise renewal periods with Comcast and Wave are underway...

 In order to provide their services, cable companies have to use the public rights-of-way (ROW) to install their cable equipment and facilities throughout the city.
 A cable franchise is the formal agreement between the City and a cable provider outlining the terms and conditions under which it can use the public ROW.
 The franchise imposes various obligations on the cable company including compensating the City for use of the ROW, protecting the rights and interests of Seattle residents and cable subscribers, and providing certain public benefits.

-Comcast's Franchise with City of Seattle:
+Cable Franchise Agreements with City of Seattle:

 Length of Cable Franchise Agreements

 Franchise agreements in Seattle are adopted for terms of 10 years.
 Comcast's current franchise expires January 20, 2016.
+Wave's current franchise expires November 11, 2017.

 How Renewal Works: